jnozzi/cocoadev.com/markdown/FileCopyProgress.md

 ----

 You can't do the size check on the destination file - you're ignoring caching.
-And the copy method posted above will probably work, but should use some bigger buffer (and not copy 1 byte at a time) - the General/FSCopyObject sample referenced above does that. --Cristi
+And the copy method posted above will probably work, but should use some bigger buffer (and not copy 1 byte at a time) - the FSCopyObject sample referenced above does that. --Cristi